nodu/nixos-confg/README.md

 $ passwd
 # change to root
 ```
-sudo fdisk -l

-At this point, verify `/dev/nvme0n1` exists.
+At this point, verify `/dev/sda` exists.
 This is the expected block device
 where the Makefile will install the OS.
-If you setup your VM to use NVMe,
+If you setup your VM to use SATA,
 this should exist.
-If `/dev/sda` or `/dev/vda` exists instead, you didn't
+If `/dev/nvme` or `/dev/vda` exists instead, you didn't
-configure NVMe properly.
+configure the disk properly.
 Note, these other block device types work fine,
-but you'll probably have to modify the `bootstrap0` Makefile task to use
+but you'll have to modify the `bootstrap0` Makefile task to use the proper
-the proper block device paths.
+block device paths.

+Also at this point, I recommend making a snapshot in case anything goes wrong.
+I usually call this snapshot "prebootstrap0".
+This is entirely optional,
+but it'll make it super easy to go back and retry if things go wrong.

 Run `ifconfig` and get the IP address of the first device.
 It is probably
 `192.168.58.XXX`, but it can be anything.
 In a terminal with this repository